ZauteKm/VCPlayerBot/README.md

   <summary><b>Show the Features</b></summary>
 <br/>

-- Supports Live Streaming
-- Supports YouTube Streaming
-- Supports Live Radio Streaming
+- Playlist, queue.
-- Supports Video Files Streaming
+- Supports Play from Youtube Playlist.
+- Change VoiceChat title to current playing song name.
-- Supports YouTube Live Streaming
+- Supports Live streaming from youtube
-- Customizable Userbot Protection (PM Guard)
+- Play from telegram file supported.
+- Starts Radio after if no songs in playlist.
+- Automatically downloads audio for the first two tracks in the playlist to ensure smooth playing
+- Automatic restart even if heroku restarts.
+- Support exporting and importing playlist.

 </details>